-- Only wraps or bandages of one-ply commercially woven elastic that is covered with polyester, cotton or a combination of either materials, or medical crepe are permitted.
+- 1. Only wraps or bandages of one-ply commercially woven elastic that is covered with polyester, cotton or a combination of either materials, or medical crepe are permitted.
 Bandages of rubber or rubberized substitutes are strictly forbidden. - 2.
-Wraps may be used as follows:

-a.
-WRISTS - Wraps not exceeding 39" in length and 3" in width may be worn.
-Alternately, wristbands not exceeding 4" in width may be worn.
-A combination of the two is forbidden.

-- (1) If wristbands are wrap-around type, they may have a thumb loop and Velcro patch securing them.
-The thumb loop may be worn over the thumb during the actual lift if it is a commercially made wrist wrap of elastic material, no more than 3/8" in width, and is not deemed supportive by the meet director or chief judge. - (2) A wrist wrap shall not extend beyond 4" above and 1" below the center of the wrist joint, not exceeding a total of 4.75" in both directions. - b.
-KNEES Wraps not exceeding 2.5 meters in length and 3" in width may be used.
+Wraps may be used as follows: - a.
+WRISTS Wraps not exceeding 39" in length and 3" in width may be worn.
+Alternatively, wristbands not exceeding 4" in width may be worn.
+A combination of the two is forbidden. - (1) If wristbands are wrap-around type, they may have a thumb loop and Velcro patch securing them.
+The thumb loop may be worn over the thumb during the actual lift if it is a commercially made wrist wrap of elastic material, no b.
+KNEES - Wraps not exceeding 2.5 meters in length and 3" in width may be used.
 A knee wrap shall not extend beyond 6" below the center of the knee joint and not to exceed 12" in both directions.
 These dimensions for wrap below the knee do not apply to the portion that may hang down as a loose tag after securing the wrap.
-Alternately, an elasticized kneecap supporter not exceeding 12" in length may be worn.
+Alternatively, an elasticized kneecap supporter not exceeding 12" in length may be worn.
 A combination of the two is forbidden.
 Knee wraps that utilize a Velcro closure are allowed.